-Teachers and administrators who, for any reason, miss part or all of any scheduled PD activity they were required to attend, must make up the required hours in comparable activities which are to be pre-approved by the employee's appropriate supervisor.
+Teachers and administrators who, for any reason, miss part or all of any scheduled PD activity they were required to attend, must make up the required hours in comparable activities, which are to be pre-approved by the employee's appropriate supervisor.
+The PD to be made up may be obtained by any method, online or otherwise, approved by DESE.
+Licensed employees who are prevented from obtaining the required PD hours due to their illness or the illness of an immediate family member have until the end of the following school year to make up the deficient hours.
+This time extension does not absolve the employee from also obtaining the following year's required hours of PD.

-To receive credit for his/her PD activity each employee is responsible for obtaining and submitting documents of attendance, or completion for each PD activity he/she attends.

-Documentation is to be submitted to the building principal or designee.
-The District shall maintain all documents submitted by its employees that reflect completions of PD programs, whether such programs were provided by the district or an outside organization.
+To receive credit for a PD activity, each employee is responsible for obtaining and submitting documents of attendance, or completion for each PD activity the employee attends.
+Documentation is to be submitted to the building principal or the building principal's designee.
+The District shall maintain all documents submitted by its employees that reflect completion of PD programs, whether such programs were provided by the District or an outside organization.